-My expert work includes forensic work within which expert testimony, which may be used to determine testimony.
-IMEs, personal injury evaluations, which can determine damages in a personal injury case. capacity evaluations, etc., are used to determine testamentary capacity.
-I am regularly asked to complete medical file reviews, disability reviews, diagnosis in disability determination. and peer reviews.
+My expert work is used to determine damages in personal injury cases (for plaintiff or defense), IMEs, or capacity evaluations to determine testamentary capacity.
+I am regularly asked to complete medical file reviews, disability reviews, diagnosis in disability determination, and peer reviews.

 Type of Work Experts And Consultants Perform

 Neuropsychologists provide unique information and measure such dynamics as testamentary competence and competence to testify, need for guardianship and can evaluate an individual’s vulnerability to influence and capacity to manage self-care. ...can function as a “behind the scenes” consultant, impartial examiner, fact witness/treating doctor, or expert witness.
 Experts are sometimes used to locate and recruit other experts who may be necessary to further the case.

 Can provide attorney with explanations of neuropsychological terms and principles, examine the data of the opposing expert, offer alternative explanations for the opposing expert’s findings, and assist with questions for cross examination.

 Neuropsychological evaluations may be independent or clinical, done in the here and now, retrospective or post-mortem.